Salon Business Plan Template: How-To Guide + Example

 Freddie’s Fast Hair Salon

-Freddie’s Fast Hair Salon is located four stores down the road from [Company Name].
+Freddie’s Fast Hair Salon is located four suites down the road from [Salon Name].
 Freddy’s has been in business for the past 3 years and enjoys great success, primarily due to its prime location.

-• An entertainment focused waiting room, with TV’s and board games to make the wait for service more pleasurable.
-Especially great for parents that bring their children.
+• An entertainment-focused waiting room, with TVs and board games to make the wait for service more pleasurable.
+Especially great for parents who bring their children.

 • A focus on service quality rather than speed alone to ensure repeat visits.
-[Company Name] will spend on average 20 more minutes with its clients than Freddy’s.
+[Salon Name] will spend on average 20 more minutes with its clients than Freddy’s.

 Competitive Pricing